SM 32x500 [2xM8] / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-In addition to immense power, neodymium magnets have the following advantages:
+Apart from immense strength, neodymium magnets have the following advantages:

-- They do not lose strength over time - after approximately 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose power over time.
+After approximately 10 years, their strength decreases by only ~1% (theoretically),

-- They protect against demagnetization caused by external magnetic field very well,
+- They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,
+- In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an visually attractive appearance,

-- They have very high magnetic induction on the surface of the magnet,
+- They exhibit extremely high magnetic induction on the surface of the magnet,

-- The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in many variants of shapes and sizes, which amplifies their universality in usage.
+- The ability for precise shaping or customization to specific needs – neodymium magnets can be produced in a wide range of shapes and sizes, which enhances their versatility in applications.

 Disadvantages of neodymium magnets:

-- They can break when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They can break as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 Neodymium magnets can demagnetize at high temperatures.